Understanding Customer Churn

 3) Overall annual ROI improved by 70%

-Churn analysis is not a routine job in which analysts or companies do it randomly at any time in the day.
-Usually it is done in two scenarios:
+Churn analysis is not a routine job in which analysts or companies do it randomly at any time of the day.
+Usually, it is done in two scenarios:

 2) Engagement activity- The reason for doing this analysis may not be bad always.
 Sometimes companies do it to see the impact of a new initiative on relationships with customers.
-For example, a company might introduce new engagement activity in the form of thank you mails on birthdays, post purchase.
-The company might be interested in knowing its impact on customer attrition & retort to churn analysis and evaluate churna before and after initiation of engagement activity
+For example, a company might introduce new engagement activity in the form of thank you emails on birthdays, or post purchase.
+The company might be interested in knowing its impact on customer attrition & retort to churn analysis and evaluate churn before and after initiation of engagement activity.

-Churn rate is higher than new customers- This situation leads to reduction in customer base and is exacerbated by absence of upselling(sales technique where an existing customer is sold more expensive products, add ons etc to generate more revenue) to existing customers & hence taking a direct hit on revenue of the company.
+Churn rate is higher than new customers- This situation leads to a reduction in the customer base and is exacerbated by the absence of upselling(sales technique where an existing customer is sold more expensive products, add, etc to generate more revenue) to existing customers & hence taking a direct hit on revenue of the company.

-Shrinking LTV (lifetime value) of customer- Lifetime value of a customer is the overall business worth of a customer to the company over their period of relationship.
-Constant churning reduces LTV & hence declining LTV requires churn analysis to decipher the reasons
+Shrinking LTV (lifetime value) of customer- The lifetime value of a customer is the overall business worth of a customer to the company over their period of relationship.
+Constant churning reduces LTV & hence declining LTV requires churn analysis to decipher the reasons.

-More downgrades than upgrades- If company is offering add on features and different plans but customers are downgrading i.e subscribing to cheaper products then it will take toll on revenue & underlying cause for downgrading trend has to be identified
+More downgrades than upgrades- If the company is offering to add on features and different plans but customers are downgrading i.e. subscribing to cheaper products then it will take a toll on revenue & underlying cause for the downgrading trend has to be identified.

 Customer information |